ymansouri/FragmantedHybridCloud/README.md

 Assuming that, Part-1 has been successfully finished and verified.

-1. Run the following command to run the whole experiments when latency changes from X to 5X.
+1. Run the following command to run the whole experiments when latency changes from 5X to X, that is, latency-20.csv (4X)  latency-40.csv (3X)  latency-60.csv (2X)  latency-80.csv (X) latency_def.csv (5X)
     ```sh
     cd 04-experiment-scenarios
     ./frag-experiments-scenario-run <DB_NAME>